wavefrontHQ/docs/pages/doc/hello_wavefront_aws_tutorial.md

 This [90-second video](https://vmwaretv.vmware.com/embed/secure/iframe/entryId/1_gunwcmwm/uiConfId/49694343/pbc/252649793/st/0) gives a great overview of how to interact with dashboards and charts.

+Note that this video was created in 2020 and some of the information in it might have changed.
+It also uses the 2020 version of the UI.

 ## Task 3: Set Up and Use an Out-of-the-Box Alert

 Many integrations have preconfigured alerts for common use cases.
 All you have to do is: